suse-edge/edge-image-builder/docs/testing-guide.md

 ### Resetting the VM for Self-install ISO Testing

-To save time, the process above does not need to be redone for each installation.
+To save time, the process above does not need to be repeated for each installation.
 Instead, the storage file for the VM can be recreated, causing the installer ISO to act as if it is a fresh installation on a new disk.
 The path to the disk image file can be found under the "Details" section of the VM.